 11. Farfalle / Bow Ties

-The Italian pasta Chiocciole is a small, tubular noodle that is similar to the traditional American macaroni noodle, but with a more curvaceous shape that resembles a snail.
+The Italian pasta chiocciole is a small, tubular noodle that is similar to the traditional American macaroni noodle, but with a more curvaceous shape that resembles a snail.
 Chiocciole translates to “snail” in English due to the noodle’s classic appearance.
-The pasta is most notably found in soups or with light to heavy sauces during the primo course of lunch or dinner and is followed by a meat or fish dish.
-The pasta is made from durum wheat flour and is textured with ridges or grooves to better absorb sauces made from tomato, squid ink, or cream.
+The pasta is most notably found in soups or with light to heavy sauces during the primo course of lunch or dinner, and is followed by a meat or fish dish.
+The pasta is made from durum wheat flour and textured with ridges or grooves to better absorb sauces made from tomato, squid ink, or cream.

-Bucatini is a long noodle similar to spaghetti but thicker, with an additional hole that runs through the tube’s center.
-The noodle is traditionally made from hard durum wheat flour, resulting in a versatile noodle that perfectly pairs with most sauces and is typically served in the primo course before a meat or fish dish.
-The name derives from the Italian word “buco,” which means hole.
-Naples developed the Bucatini noodle in the Campania region, but Bucatini is also popular in Liguria and Lazio.
-Dishes that use the specific noodle are often served with savory ingredients like anchovies and sardines, or pancetta, guanciale, cheese, and eggs.
+Bucatini is a long noodle similar to spaghetti, but thicker, with an additional hole that runs through the tube’s center.
+The noodle is traditionally made from hard durum wheat flour, resulting in a versatile noodle that perfectly pairs with most sauces and is typically served before a meat or fish dish in the primo course.
+The name derives from the Italian word “buco”, which means hole.
+Naples developed the bucatini noodle in the Campania region, but it is also popular in Liguria and Lazio.
+Dishes that use the noodle are often served with savory ingredients like anchovies and sardines, or pancetta, guanciale, cheese, and eggs.

-Orecchiette, a renowned pasta shaped like an ear, stems from the Southern Italian region of Puglia and is often paired with rapini, broccoli, or a sauce made with tomato, meat, and ricotta cheese.
-It can also be served with gorgonzola cheese or Parmigiano Reggiano and is commonly made with semolina dough and dried for a thicker, heartier center.
+Orecchiette, a renowned pasta shaped like an ear, stems from the southern Italian region of Puglia and is often paired with rapini, broccoli, or a sauce made with tomato, meat, and ricotta cheese.
+It can also be served with gorgonzola cheese or Parmigiano Reggiano, and is commonly made with semolina dough and dried for a thicker, heartier center.
 Oily sauces coat the smooth exterior of the dough better than heavier sauces.
 The origins of the pasta date back to between the 12th and 13th centuries in Puglia, and it is now popularly found in the neighboring region of Basilicata.